Roll the Bones: Reception

+Chuck Eddy of Entertainment Weekly felt the album treaded new ground, noting its "usual melodic nods toward MTV metal and 19th-century concert halls" now had "rhythmic nods toward Nintendo games and West Africa."
+Eddy also noted the rap in the title track, concluding, "For once, these guys seem to be acting silly on purpose."

-Odyssey wrote that the album isn't a classic but that it was Rush's best album since Power Windows (1985).
-They also wrote that it had a nice and simple hard rock sound.
-Ultimate Classic Rock included Roll the Bones on their list "Top 100 90's Rock Albums".
-They also ranked it the 9th (out of 19) best Rush album, writing, "even though synths still clang about and a few of the experiments go too far (um, yes, that's Geddy Lee rapping on the title track), the songwriting is stupendous."
+In retrospective reviews, Eduardo Rivadavia of AllMusic called Roll the Bones "quite possibly Rush's darkest album" lyrically, citing "Dreamline" as one of the band's best songs of the '90s.
+He added that, "though their negative subject matter can feel stifling at times, fine tracks like 'Bravado,' 'The Big Wheel,' and 'Heresy' feature wonderful melodies and arrangements."
+Ultimate Classic Rock included Roll the Bones on their list of "Top 100 90's Rock Albums".
+They also ranked it the 9th (out of 19) best Rush album, with Dave Swanson writing, "even though synths still clang about and a few of the experiments go too far (um, yes, that's Geddy Lee rapping on the title track), the songwriting is stupendous."